Bedi06/Avanart/README.md

 # Avanart

-A website to generate avatars for people who can use their original pictures
+A website to generate avatars for people who cannot use their original pictures

 # Getting Started with Create React App